 Gartner cuts 2017 global IT spend growth estimate to 2.4%

-The firm had first predicted for a 3 per cent growth in worldwide IT spends, which got revised down to 2.7 per cent in January this year.
+Gartner had first predicted for a 3 percent growth in worldwide IT spends, which got revised down to 2.7 per cent in January this year.

 The downward revision in growth estimates comes amid growing anxieties over the future of the IT industry, with concerns surrounding automation and rising protectionism that is being blamed for job losses in the country.